W

 Horgi standing on a deck by the sea.

-Swedish vallhunds resemble corgis in temperament and appearance
+Swedish Vallhunds resemble corgis in temperament and appearance

 The Welsh corgi is a unique breed of dog in many ways.
 However, there are several other breeds with similar characteristics.

-• Border Collie – The border collie is actually a medium-sized dog, but it has the same herding behavior as the corgi.
+• Border Collie: The border collie is actually a medium-sized dog, but it has the same herding behavior as the corgi.
 It is among the most active and intelligent breeds in the world, featuring regularly in sports competitions.

 Famous Welsh Corgis

-Let’s face it, unlike other dog breeds that might have celebrity owners or media appearances, the Welsh Corgi has an undisputed most famous owner.
+Let’s face it, unlike other dog breeds that might have celebrity owners or media appearances, the Welsh Corgi has the undisputed most famous owner.
 That, of course, would be Queen Elizabeth II.
 She has owned dozens of Pembroke Welsh Corgis throughout the years.

-• Holly: Was one of Queen Elizabeth’s Corgi’s that was especially beloved and appeared in the London Olympics opening video.
+• Holly: Was one of Queen Elizabeth’s corgis that was especially beloved and appeared in the London Olympics opening video.
 Sadly, Holly has since passed away.

 • Rufus: The original “mascot” of Amazon.
 This lovable Corgi was frequently in the office in the e-commerce giant’s early days and passed away in 2009.